Matazō Kayama

 Matazō Kayama (加山 又造, Kayama Matazō) was a Japanese Nihonga painter of the 20th century, born in Kyoto in 1927.

 Biography

 Kayama Matazo was a painter who employed a mixed technique.
 In 1949, he graduated from the Tokyo University of the Arts with a degree in painting.
 Around 1960 he traveled, gave exhibitions, and held conferences abroad.
-Starting in 1950, he participated in expositions of The Association of Young Artists (Shinseisaku gakai), wherein he was awarded four times.
+Starting in 1950, he participated in expositions of Sōzō Bijutsu (創造美術), which merged into Shinseisaku in 1951, where he was awarded four times through 1955.

 From 1958 on, he participated in international expositions of modern Japanese artists.
 In 1967, he also participated in the exhibition Masterpieces of Modern Japanese Painting at the State Hermitage Museum of Saint Petersburg and at the Pushkin Museum in Moscow.
 In 1957, he was granted the Young Painters Prize in the Asahi News.
 In 1973 he was granted the prize for Japanese Art and, in 1980, he received the Prize of the Ministry of Culture.
 He became a professor at the Tokyo University of the Arts in 1988.